truenas/documentation/content/SCALE/SCALEUIReference/SCALEDashboard.md

 {{< expand "App Widget" "v" >}}
 The **App** widget shows the app name, version, state (Deploying, Active, Stopped, etc.), release status, CPU usage in percentage, memory usage in MiB, network I/O traffic, and disk I/O traffic.
-The TrueNAS SCALE logo shows in the the top left corner of the widget if a logo image for the app is unavailable.
+The TrueNAS logo shows in the the top left corner of the widget if a logo image for the app is unavailable.

 {{< trueimage src="/images/SCALE/Dashboard/DashboardAppWidget.png" alt="App Widget" id="App Widget" >}}